 - In early January the governor proposes a budget.

-- The next milestone is the May Revision, in which the governor can revise his January proposals based on updated revenue projections and refinements of earlier ideas.
+- The May Revision is the next milestone.
+The governor can refine earlier ideas and revise his January proposals based on updated revenue projections.
 Committees continue to meet in the Assembly and Senate to discuss the proposals.

-- The Legislature must send its budget to the governor by June 15.
-Thanks to voters who passed CFT-sponsored Proposition 25 in 2010, the Legislature can now pass the budget with a simple majority vote.
-Until then, the required two-thirds vote caused disastrous delays in funding.
+- By June 15, the Legislature must send its budget to the governor.
+And thanks to voters who passed CFT-sponsored Proposition 25 in 2010, the Legislature can now pass the budget with a simple majority vote.
+Until then, the two-thirds vote required caused disastrous delays in funding.
 Prop 25 helps ensure the budget is on-time and not delayed.

-- Once the governor receives the Legislature’s budget, he has the opportunity to exercise line-item vetoes, but he cannot add additional appropriations.
+- Once the governor receives the Legislature’s budget, he has the opportunity to exercise line-item vetoes, but he cannot add more appropriations.

-- The governor must sign the final budget by June 30.
+- By June 30, the governor must sign the final budget.

 The CFT Research Department analyzes the state budget and the impact it will have on education, from early childhood to university.
 The Research Briefs span the timeline of budget process, from the governor’s January proposals to the adopted and signed budget.